Bridlemile Neighborhood Guide

 Parks

-With approximately 34 acres of parkland, Bridlemile offers residents ample opportunities to enjoy the outdoors.
+With 4% of the neighborhood being occupied by parks and approximately 34 acres of parkland, Bridlemile offers residents ample opportunities to enjoy the outdoors.
 Locals love Albert Kelly Park for its great shade in the summer and a huge hill perfect for sledding on snow days.
 Hamilton Park, located across the street from Bridlemile Elementary School, serves as a neighborhood hub with its playground, tennis courts, soccer and softball fields, and summer movies in the park hosted by Portland Parks & Recreation.
 Additionally, the Fanno Creek Natural Area provides serene walking trails along the creek, connecting nature enthusiasts to the broader Fanno Creek Greenway Trail.
 Thomas City Park offers open green spaces ideal for picnics and leisurely afternoons.

 Points of Interest